 “Sheesh, Savannah…I dunno.”
 He rubbed his thick neck with a thick hand.
 “I got these creeps out the wazoo.”

 “Billy Joel wannabes, basket case temperamental classicals can’t find work, drunk ex big band sidemen, unemployed music directors waiting on the next has-been to sell out and move to town.
-Frankie’s carousel of the unreliable.”
+Frankie’s carousel of the boring and unreliable.”
 He raised his eyes to hers out of habit to see if there was any insult in what she’d said.

 “Affable, Savannah.
 Affable.
 I hadda look that word up.
 Know why?
 ‘Cause Johnny used it all the time to say what he wanted in no-name talent that puts face on the Lost Wages foot traffic.
 And they’re my unreliable, affable piano players.
 The shtick is affable.
 My people know that.
 Besides,” a big shrug that got a head tilt involved, “somebody misses a shift, nobody misses them, I pay myself.”

 “Loud.
 Everybody is too goddam loud.
 In the city?
 Back there you could a find a place, y’know, a quiet place.
 Somebody there knew how to play piano or maybe some jazz guitar.
 Somebody understood intimacy.
-Nobody in this town understands intimacy, that’s what Johnny says.
+Nobody in this town understands intimacy.
 Now…” His big fingers drummed on the bar hard enough to rattle the hostess’ drink garnish tray.
 “Okay, maybe loud I can do without somewhere and I got nobody.”
 He looked down the bar at the half dozen top shelf women lined up in silent support of Savannah’s pitch.
 “Good Golly Miss Molly, I need to meet this kid.”
 He cocked an eyebrow.
 “Okay, wiseacre.
 Where do I put him?”

 “The piano in front of the Stiletto has had a cover on it for over a year.”